Computing Quartet Distance is Equivalent to Counting 4-Cycles: Faster Algorithm for Quartet Distance

 \begin{observation} For every star $s$ of type II, its central node is neither a boundary nor the merged boundary node of~$R'(s)$. \end{observation}

 \FIGURE{h}{.9}{type_2_repr}{Clusters $R_1'(s)$ and $R_2'(s)$ for a star of type II connecting nodes $x,y,z,t$.
 These are the smallest clusters containing three leaves from the star.
-The central node of the star is neither a boundary nor the merged boundary node.}
+The central node of the star is neither a boundary nor the merged boundary node.
+The type of merge can be arbitrary.}

-\subsection{Counting stars of type II}
+\subsection{Counting Stars of Type II}

 In this section we describe how to count stars of type II.
-From Lemma~\ref{le:type_2_repr} it follows that it is enough to perform the calculations only for all relevant pairs of clusters.
+From Lemma~\ref{le:type_2_repr} it follows that it is enough to perform the calculations only for all relevant pairs of clusters and count stars of type II contributing to them.

 First, we list all relevant pairs of clusters and store their common leaves.
 This can be done by iterating over all leaves $\ell$ and then over all clusters containing $\ell$ in $\TT_1$ and then in $\TT_2$.
 Now we consider every relevant pair of clusters $(C_1,C_2)$ and let $X_i$ and $Y_i$ be the clusters forming $C_i$.
-We group all stars of type II contributing to this pair by clusters ($X_i$ or $Y_i$) containing central nodes of the stars in $C_1$ and $C_2$.
+We call $X_i$ and $Y_i$ subclusters to distinguish them from clusters $C_i$.
+We group all stars of type II contributing to this pair by subclusters containing central nodes of the stars in $C_1$ (either $X_1$ or $Y_1$) and $C_2$ (either $X_2$ or $Y_2$).
 We describe the calculations in detail for all stars induced by leaves $x,y,z,t$ with central nodes in clusters $Y_1$ and $X_2$, as in Figure~\ref{fig:type_2_repr}, the other cases are symmetric.

-Let the leaves of a star $s$ be located in the clusters as in Figure~\ref{fig:type_2_repr}, that is $x$ is in $X_1$, $y$~and~$z$ in $Y_1$ and $t$ is outside $C_1=R_1'(s)$, from the side of cluster $Y_1$.
+Let the leaves of a star $s$ be located in the clusters as in Figure~\ref{fig:type_2_repr}, that is in tree $T_1$ $x$ is in $X_1$, $y$~and~$z$ in $Y_1$ and $t$ is outside the considered cluster $C_1=R_1'(s)$, from the side of subcluster $Y_1$.
 Regarding the location in $T_2$, among leaves $y$ and $z$, let $z$ be the leaf in $Y_2$ and $y$ outside $C_2=R_2'(s)$.
 Lastly, $x$ and $t$ are in~$X_2$.
-Let the spine of $Y_1$ be the path connecting two boundary nodes of $Y_1$.
+Let the spine of a cluster be the path connecting its two boundary nodes.
 We say that a leaf $\ell$ connects to the spine $S$ in a node $u$ if $u$ is the closest node from $S$ to $\ell$.